MetalTurtle18/HebrewFlashcards/README.md

       new cards.
 Each card is a BoxLayout with JTextFields for each language type.
 Each card also has the option to autofill the Pinyin and English from the Chinese using a dictionary that is parsed when the program is run.
 When the save button is pressed, a JOptionPane is presented to the user where they can name the set.
-This button will also save the set as a yaml file in the sets folder.
+This button will also save the set as a yaml file in the "sets" folder.
     - `FlashcardsViewer`: This panel uses a BorderLayout with a CardLayout in the center.
 Inside the CardLayout are the cards in the set specified by the user on the WelcomePanel.
-The user can click the card in the center, use the buttons to reset the set, go to the previous or next card, view what number card they are on in the deck, star the current card, or change the term and definition language.
-The user can also use the following keyboard shortcuts to trigger the aforementioned actions: S: Add/Remove Star, Up/Down Arrow: Flip Card, Left Arrow: Previous Card, Right Arrow: Next Card.
+The user can click the card in the center, use the buttons to reset the set, go to the previous or next card, view what number card they are on in the deck, star the current card, change the term and definition language, or shuffle the set.
+The user can also use the following keyboard shortcuts to trigger the aforementioned actions: S: Add/Remove Star, Up/Down Arrow: Flip Card, Left Arrow:
+      Previous Card, Right Arrow: Next Card.
 The Keyboard shortcuts are registered using the InputMap and ActionMap, allowing them to be processed in an Action.
     - `StarFlashcardsViewer`: This panel is the same as FlashcardsViewer with some additions.
 It is specifically for displaying the starred flashcards in a set, therefore it says what the card is starred for (e.g. Pinyin -> English).
 It also has a button to open the SetSettingsPopup, which can be used to remove stars from flashcards easily.